January 20, 1984

 Opening Acts: Odin, Lizzy Borden

-was chosen by WASP founder Blackie Lawless to be Punky's audition show for WASP.
+This show was chosen by WASP founder Blackie Lawless to be Punky's audition show for WASP.
 Having just fired original drummer Tony Richards, Blackie had approached Punky about taking Tony's place.
 Punky never agreed to do it, but he couldn't stop Blackie from coming to the show.
 If you talk to Punky, he'll tell you that Blackie offered him the WASP job in the Roxy dressing room following this show but he turned it down.
 However, according to Jim, Punky was not offered the job because Blackie was not happy with what he had seen that night.
-Either way, Punky was still firmly in WITCH.
-At left is WITCH rockin The Roxy (photo courtesy Punky Peru)
+Either way, Punky was still firmly in WITCH. (photo by David White)

 January 21, 1984